Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds

 We have now all the ingredients to define the following structure.

-\begin{definition}[Energy measure space] Let $(X,\tau)$ be a Polish space, let $\mm$ be a Borel measure with full support, let $\cB$ be the $\mm$-comple\-tion of the Borel $\sigma$-algebra and let $\cE$ be a Dirichlet form in $L^2(X,\mm)$ satisfying \eqref{eq:50} of Section~\ref{subsec:DiFo}.
-We say that $\Emsp X\tau\mm\cE$ is a Energy measure space if \begin{itemize} \item[(a)] There exists a function
+\begin{definition}[(Energy measure space)] Let $(X,\tau)$ be a Polish space, let $\mm$ be a Borel measure with full support, let $\cB$ be the $\mm$-completion of the Borel $\sigma$-algebra and let $\cE$ be a Dirichlet form in $L^2(X,\mm)$ satisfying \eqref {eq50} of Section~\ref{subsecDiFo}.
+We say that $(X,\tau,\mm,\cE)$ is a Energy measure space if: \begin{longlist}[(b)] \item[(a)] There exists a function